Arjuna Phalguna: Theatrical

 The film was released on 31 December 2021, New Year's Eve.

 Home media

 The film began streaming on Aha on 26 January 2022.

 Reception

 Y. Sunitha Chowdhary of The Hindu appreciated Vishnu's performance but opined the film was let down by a weak story.
 "With no chemistry between the lead pair, hardly any emotional heft, a comedy that falls flat and cinematography that doesn't impress, the film is not engaging," Chowdhary added.
 Sakshi critic Anji Shetty who rated the film 2/5 stars also felt the same.
 Shetty criticized the film's poor direction and routine storyline.
 Siddartha Toleti of Mirchi9 rated the film 1.75 stars of 5 and criticised the Direction, Screenplay, Weak Story, Overdramatic and Logic less scenes Sequences but praised Some Emotional Moments.
 "Clueless Direction" Toleti added.

 A reviewer from Eenadu compared the film with warrior Arjuna who was trapped in Padmavyuha owing to its weak screenplay and lackluster climax.
-123telugu.com concluded its review by stating "On the whole, Arjuna Phalguna is a silly and over-the-top crime drama that fails to entertain.
-The slow pace and logic less narration make this film a boring watch.
-Except for Sree Vishnu's sincere performance, this film has nothing much to offer."